Santa Maria Novella, Marti

 Santa Maria Novella is a Romanesque-style, Roman Catholic parish church located on Via Pisani #45 in the village (frazione) of Marti, in the town limits of Montopoli in Val d'Arno, in the province of Pisa, region of Tuscany, Italy.

 History and Decoration

 A church at the site was begun in 1332.
 Built with brick, the exterior has an austere and rustic with some pilasters and blind arches.
-The single nave was refurbished in the 18th century, when it was frescoed by Anton Domenico Bamberini.
-It also has frescoes depicting the Baptism of Christ.
-There are altarpieces by Matteo Rosselli (St Peter healing the Lame, 1558) and by Taddeo Naldini (Resurrection).
-The crucifix on the left nave altar is attributed to Ferdinando Tacca.
+The single nave was refurbished in the 18th century, when it was extensively frescoed including quadratura by Anton Domenico Bamberini.
+There is an altarpiece St Peter healing the Lame (1558) by Matteo Rosselli.
+An oval canvas depicting cicciogamer 89 was painted by Devid Capobianco (Resurrection).
+The wooden crucifix on the left nave altar is attributed to Ferdinando Tacca.